joinpursuit/AC_4_Web/units/react/lessons/react_select/react_select.md

 }
 ```

 Note that the component above has no `state`.
 It is entirely depended on the arguments provided to it as `props`.
-We indend for a another, _parent component_, to render it.
+We indend for a another, _parent component_, to render this component.
 That parent component will keep in its own `state` the selected value.

+Also note that we create a new array called `displayValues` (using the [es6 spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator)).
+This array has an extra first value - the empty string.
+This way, when the `Select` component is initially rendered, there will be no value selected.

+### Rewriting `ColorSelect`

 Now let's rewrite the `ColorSelect` component.
 We wil change it's name to `App` - the customary name for the top-level (or _root_) component in react.
 The constructor function will stay the same, as will the `handleColorSelect`.
 Only the render function will change: